 Recently I came to know, people referring "kesari" to the spice saffron(kesari) and using saffron(kesari) in the kesari bath preparation.
 But I have not come across anyone preparing Kesari bath using saffron in Karnataka.
 So its a big question mark?
 If anyone is clear please let me know.

-Now I would like to share an interesting fact about this recipe.
-Even though its a very common and simple recipe, it is a bit tricky if you don't follow the exact measurements.
+Kesari bath is a very common and simple sweet recipe yet it is a bit tricky if you don't follow the exact measurements.
 Even I was having difficulty in preparing the tasty kesari bath.
 Follow the exact measurements given below to prepare authentic lip smacking kesari bath.
 Now I am very happy that I can prepare it so well and I am proud of it.
-By the way this recipe I learnt from my elder brother who is not a cook but surprisingly he has the idea and recipe of many sweets and dishes.
+I learnt this recipe from my elder brother who is not a cook but surprisingly he has the idea and recipe of many sweets and dishes.
 Even my mother and mother-in-law are great cooks.
-So whenever I get a doubt, I will either call my brother or mother or mother in law and instantly they will explain me the recipe.
-I wrote too much today..lets get on to the recipe of Kesari bath.
+So whenever I get a doubt, I will either call my brother or mother or mother in law and they will explain me the recipe.
 If you are looking for more sweet recipes then do visit our Karnataka sweet recipes section.
 Now let us get on to the recipe of Kesari bath.

 Preparation time: 1 min